 - 3.1.9.
 Reserved. - 3.1.10.
 Ozone Season NOx Emission Limitation.
-The owner or operator of a unit that has a maximum design heat input greater than 250 mmBtu/hr, except for any unit subject to the federal Cross-State Air Pollution Rule NOx Ozone Season Trading Program established under 40 CFR Part 97, Subpart BBBBB, or an equivalent trading program established under regulations approved as a state implementation plan revision pursuant to 40 CFR §52.38(b)(5), shall comply with the ozone season NOx emission limitation, and monitoring, recordkeeping and reporting requirements for ozone season emissions of NOx set forth in 45CSR§40-5.1 and 45CSR§40-6.1.
+The owner or operator of a unit that has a maximum design heat input greater than 250 mmBtu/hr, except for any unit subject to a seasonal NO_x trading program established under 40 CFR Part 97 in accordance with a federal implementation plan set forth in 40 CFR§52.38(b), or subject to a seasonal NO_x trading program established under SIP revision approved by the U.S. EPA as meeting the requirements of 40 CFR §52.38(b), shall comply with the ozone season NOx emission limitation, and monitoring, recordkeeping and reporting requirements for ozone season emissions of NOx set forth in 45CSR§40-5.1 and 45CSR§40-6.1.
 [45CSR§40-4.1] - a.
-Beginning May 1, 2016, the owner or operator of a unit that meets the applicability requirements set forth in 45CSR§40-4.1 shall limit emissions of NOx during an ozone season pursuant to a NOx emission rate for each unit contained in a permit issued under 45CSR13, 45CSR14, 45CSR19 or via consent order issued by the Secretary in accordance with W.Va.
-Code §22-5-4(a)(5).
+Beginning May 1, 2016, the owner or operator of a unit that meets the applicability requirements set forth in 45CSR\$40-4.1 shall limit emissions of NOx during an ozone season pursuant to a NOx emission rate for each unit contained in a permit issued under 45CSR13, 45CSR14, 45CSR19 or via consent order issued by the Secretary in accordance with W.Va.
+Code \$22-5-4(a)(5).
 Such ozone season NOx limitation may also include a limitation on operating time for a unit during the ozone season.
-[45CSR§40-5.1.] - b.
-The owner or operator of an applicable unit under 45CSR§40-4.1 shall operate certified continuous emission monitor systems necessary to attribute ozone season NOx mass emissions to each unit, in accordance with 40 CFR Part 75, Subpart H. NOx mass emission measurements recorded and reported in accordance with 40 CFR Part 75, Subpart H shall be used to determine a unit's compliance with the ozone season NOx emission limitation set forth in 3.1.10.a.
+[45CSR\$40-5.1.] - b.
+The owner or operator of an applicable unit under 45CSR§40-4.1 shall operate certified continuous emission monitor systems necessary to attribute ozone season NOx mass emissions to each unit, in accordance with 40CFR Part 75, Subpart H. NOx mass emission measurements recorded and reported in accordance with 40CFR Part 75, Subpart H shall be used to determine a unit's compliance with the ozone season NOx emission limitation set forth in 3.1.10.a.
 [45CSR§40-6.1.]